hongkunyoo/jupyterflow/docs/kubeflow.md

 #### Options 2)

-For more fine-grained RBAC, create Workflow Role in the namespace where Kubeflow is installed.
+For more fine-grained Access Control, create Workflow Role in the namespace where Kubeflow is installed.

 For example, create Workflow Role in `jupyterflow` namespace with following command.